Rock Ledge Ranch Historic Site: Museum

 Museum guides, each wearing clothing specific to the time period and type of residence, explain and demonstrate activities of daily life of those who lived in the region.
 Visitors see and participate to learn how people from different time periods lived during the eras: clothing, meal prep and cooking, cleaning, laundry, mowing, games and entertainment, and how they made their living.

 There is a working 19th Century blacksmith shop, barn, horses, and chickens.
 Sheep and a cow graze around the farm.
 At one time, peacocks were resident.
 The historical interpreters demonstrate daily living skills, and encourage visitors to participate.
 The museum hosts over 100,000 people on an annual basis.

 Because of the City of Colorado Springs' economic difficulties in 2009, its funding and continued existence was threatened.
 However, an aggressive fundraising campaign has generated huge public support as well as additional opportunities to experience this setting due to themed special events such as Fiddles, Vittles, and Vino and a Shakespeare festival.

-In 2023, the cost of admissions was USD$8 for adults, USD$4 for ages 3 to 17.
+In 2023, the cost of admissions was US$8 for adults, US$4 for ages 3 to 17.